Skip to main content

 Procedures

-Submitting an Amendment and Administrative Change
+Submitting an Amendment or Administrative Change

 The REB Amendment and Administrative Change Form must accompany all amendments and administrative change submissions.
 The form directs the PI to identify change(s) to be made to study documents and to provide justification/rationale for the change(s).
 All study documents affected by the change must be included with the submission (e.g.):